top of page

 matt_douma_photo1.jpg

-Matt J Douma
+Matt Douma

 Clinical nurse educator at the Royal Alexandra Hospital Emergency Department and an adjunct associate professor of Critical Care Medicine at the University of Alberta.